liuyunxiong/rtmpsharp/readme.md

 ## The Serialization Context

 The `SerializationContext` isolates different serialization domains, and holds information mappings for type serialization. this allows you to have separate serialization domains for different services  and not worry about namespace collisions: twitchtv + youtube may both expose an rtmp interface, but have slightly different definitions for what constitutes a video object.

 The `SerializationContext` constructor accepts an optional array of types that the instance should serialize into their respective concrete types.
-If `rtmpsharp` receives a type that isn't registered, it will by default deserialize that object into an `AsObject`.
+If `rtmp-sharp` receives a type that isn't registered, it will by default deserialize that object into an `AsObject`.
 If you don't like this, and want to fail deserialization, then turn `AsObjectFallback` off.
 So if you do not pass it any types, then all objects will be deserialized into anonymous `AsObject`s.